pernaletec/diogenet_py/RUNNING.md

 flask run
 ```

-In Windows the following commands can be used instead (they must be
+In Windows the following commands can be used instead.
+This must be
-executed in PowerShell, not in Windows' CMD):
+executed in PowerShell, not in Windows' CMD.

 ```powershell
 [System.Environment]::SetEnvironmentVariable("FLASK_APP", "diogenet_py.app")
 [System.Environment]::SetEnvironmentVariable("FLASK_ENV", "development")
 flask run
 ```
+At this point the service should be available at the defined `http` site.

-Changing the `FLASK_ENV` variable from `development` to `production` will
+Changing the `FLASK_ENV` variable from `development` to `production` will run the
-instead run the server in production mode (but see the "Running in
-production" section for details).
+server in production mode (See the "Running in production" section for details).

-If the server is started on development mode, Flask will re-render any
+If the server is started in development mode, Flask will re-render any
 required templates on each HTTP call and will not cache files.
-This combined
-with the fact that the client's compiled files go into `diogenet_py/static/`
+Since the compiled
-means that executing the server from the source in development mode allows
+files of the client go into `diogenet_py/static/`, executing the server from the source
+in development mode allows you to make changes in the source and inmediatly have the changes
-you to make almost any change to both the client and the server and see the
+available in the deployment.
+Changes can be made to both the client and the server.
-effects instantly.

 ## Running from a package ##

-If you have packaged the application into a Wheel (`.whl`) or an sdist and
+If you have packaged the application into a Wheel (`.whl`) or an sdist, and
 installed it, then any of the following two options can be used to run the
 server: